robertfmurdock/TeamCoaching/ContinousIntegrationMetrics.md

 #### Improving B.1: Merge Process

-Actually merging multiple changes sets can be a pain point for some teams.
+Actually merging multiple Commits can be a pain point for some teams.
 The pain usually comes from one of these sources:

 - Bad tooling that does not automate trivial merges, or is not trustworthy for trivial merges
 - Developers are concurrently working on shared code and changing it in non-compatible ways, making merging difficult and error-prone